Scooby-Doo! Mystery Incorporated

 Scooby-Doo!
 Mystery Incorporated (also known as Scooby-Doo!
-Mystery, Inc. or simply Mystery Incorporated) is an American animated horror comedy television series that serves as the eleventh incarnation of the Scooby-Doo media franchise created by Hanna-Barbera, as well as the first that was not originally run on Saturday mornings.
-The series is produced by Warner Bros.
-Animation for Cartoon Network UK and premiered in the United States on Cartoon Network on April 5, 2010, with the next twelve episodes continuing, and the first episode re-airing, on July 12, 2010.
-The series concluded on April 5, 2013, after two seasons and fifty-two episodes.
+Mystery, Inc. or simply Mystery Incorporated) is an American animated horror comedy television series produced by Warner Bros.
+Animation for Cartoon Network.
+It is the eleventh incarnation of the Scooby-Doo media franchise created by Hanna-Barbera, and is the first not to traditionally air on Saturday mornings.
+The series was previewed on April 5, 2010, and premiered on July 12 later that year.
+It concluded on April 5, 2013, exactly three years from its debut, after two seasons and fifty-two episodes.

-Mystery Incorporated returns to the early days of Scooby and the gang, when they are still solving mysteries in their home town, though it makes multiple references to previous incarnations of the franchise.
-The series takes a tongue-in-cheek approach to the classic Scooby-Doo formula, with increasingly outlandish technology, skills, and scenarios making up each villain's story, and a different spin on the famous "meddling kids" quote at the end of every episode.
-Contrasting sharply with this, however, are two elements that had never been used in a Scooby-Doo series before: a serial format with an ongoing story arc featuring many dark plot elements that are treated with near-total seriousness, and ongoing relationship drama among the characters.
-Furthermore, it is also the first series in the franchise to make use of real ghosts and monsters since The 13 Ghosts of Scooby-Doo.
+Mystery Incorporated revisits the early days of Scooby and the gang as they solve mysteries in their hometown, while also referencing previous incarnations of the franchise.
+The series takes a tongue-in-cheek approach to the classic Scooby-Doo formula, with increasingly outlandish technology, skills, and scenarios behind each villain's story, and a different spin on the famous "meddling kids" quote at the end of every episode.
+Contrasting this, however, are two elements previously unseen in a Scooby-Doo series: a serial format with an overarching story arc and plot points treated with full dramatic effect, as well as ongoing romantic and interpersonal drama between the characters.
+Additionally, it is the first series in the franchise to utilize real ghosts and monsters since The 13 Ghosts of Scooby-Doo.